o3de/o3de.org/content/docs/userguide/ai/path-following.md

 ---
-description: ' Learn more about path following in &ALYlong;. '
+description: ' Learn more about path following in Amazon Lumberyard. '
 title: Path Following
 ---
 # Path Following {#ai-path-following}